 Neither one of them was willing to address the problem at hand, and eventually, my client decided he needed to go outside the relationship.
 When she discovered evidence of his affair on his social media accounts (she read his messages on Facebook and WhatsApp) it went kaboom.
 Their relationship ended rather quickly.

 After the relationship ended, he started hitting the gym and watching his diet.
 He dropped almost 20 pounds and started dressing better.
 4 months after the relationship ended, he ran into his ex in person at a local club.

 They talked, and her body language was open and flirty.
 She was touching him, telling him how good he looked.
 He could see the jealousy in her eyes when he started chatting with other women.

 They went home together and everything clicked.
 The sex was great.

 All good, right?

 The next day, his ex-girlfriend was full of regret even though she enthusiastically gave herself to him during sex.
-The trust issues bubble back up, and almost immediately they fell into a negative pattern of communication from their relationship.
-She verbally attacked him, he got defensive and tried to justify his behavior and make excuses.
+The trust issues bubbled back up, and almost immediately they fell into a negative pattern of communication from their relationship.
+She verbally attacked him, and he got defensive and tried to justify his behavior and make excuses.
 Without realizing it, he said one of the “Shut Down Phrases” that I talk about in Module 6 of my course The Fundamentals.